Manus marriage: Sine manu

 In a sine manu union, the wife legally and ritually remained a member of her father's family, standing under the control of her father's potestas.
 A sine manu marriage did not change the legal status of the bride with respect to property rights.
 In other words, the bride is not under control of the husband.
-This form of marriage was not solemnized with ceremonial formalities, although it was customary for the bride to be escorted to her bridegroom's house, but rather was involved a husband and wife living together with the intention of marriage under Roman law.
+This form of marriage was not solemnized with ceremonial formalities, although it was customary for the bride to be escorted to her bridegroom's house, but rather involved a husband and wife living together with the intention of marriage under Roman law.
 The children of this union were legally members of the husband's agnatic kin.
 They held no legal connection with the mother's paterfamilias and could not make claims on her intestate.

 It was only when the woman's paterfamilias died that she became sui iuris.
 This union allowed the wife to become independent sooner than cum manu, under the assumption that the fathers are likely to have died before a husband.
 Primarily this served the natal family, allowing her property to stay in the father's possession.

 Various factors may have led to the extinction of cum manu and the predominance of sine manu during the Roman Republic.
 Women faced with the loss of property when entering a cum manu marriage began to only consent to sine manu unions.